Suryanshjamwal/Spotify-YT/readme.md

 * Python3
 * Jupyter Notebook
 * Pandas, NumPy & PySpark for data manipulation and cleaning
-* Matplotlib and Seaborn for data visualization
+* Matplotlib, plotly and Seaborn for data visualization
 * Scikit-learn library for predictive modeling
 * Regression analysis and machine learning algorithms such as linear regression and random forest.